ekutner/home-connect-hass/README.md

   * **This feature is still experimental and may have issues**

 ### Advanced options
-These options will only show up when the user has enablde "Advanced mode" in the user profile.
+These options will only show up when the user has enabled "Advanced mode" in the user profile.
 * **Name Template**  -
   Defines the template used for rendering entity names.
 The following placeholders are supported and will be replaced dynamically when rendering the name:
   $brand - The brand name of the appliance ("Bosch", "Siemens", etc.)